CPR Ratio for Adults, Children, and Infants

 Elderly Patients

 For elderly patients, the overall approach to CPR remains the same as for adults.
 The compression-to-ventilation ratio of 30:2 is generally used, with the aim of delivering high-quality chest compressions and rescue breaths.
-Rescuers should consider the frailty and potential underlying health conditions of the elderly patient, which may affect the force applied during chest compressions.
+Rescuers should consider the frailty and potential underlying health conditions of the elderly patient, which affects the force applied during chest compressions.

 Patients with Medical or Physical Conditions